MrDaPoyo/ebook/chapter1.md

 2. **GitHub Codespaces**: GitHub offers a service called Codespaces, which provides a cloud-based development environment with VSCode pre-installed.
 With Codespaces, you can access a Linux machine from anywhere in the world, making it convenient for remote development.

 ## 1.1.4 How to use VSCode?

+It's actually quite simple to use VScode, here's a step-by-step tutorial about it!

 1. **Opening a Project**: Once you have installed VSCode, open it and you will see the welcome screen.
 From there, you can either open an existing project or create a new one.
 To open an existing project, click on "Open Folder" and select the folder containing your project files.
 2. **Editor Layout**: The VSCode interface consists of several components.
 The *editor groups* are the editor, where you write your code.
 On the left side, you have the *activity bar*, which provides access to different views like the file explorer, source control, extensions, and more.
 At the bottom, you have the *status bar*, which displays information about the current file, a handy terminal and it also provides quick access to various settings.